km4kfl/-nbfreqscan/README.md

 and an adapter called `view_fetch.py` is included to pull this data and recreate the local file if desired.
 Instead of running `freqscanclient.py` one runs `s3shuffle.py` in it's place.

+### Dependencies

+You need to execute `python3 -m pip install boto3` to get the Amazon client library ready.

 # Example Configuration
 ```
 servers: